devashishsomani1995/face_recognition_opencv/README.md

-Face recognition project structure
-Our project structure can be seen by examining the output from the tree  command:

 Face recognition with OpenCV, Python, and deep learning
-$ tree --filelimit 10 --dirsfirst
-.

 ├── dataset
 │   ├── shahrukh [10 entries]
 │   └── kajol [10 entries]